openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 # Terminology

-This specification uses the terms "Holder", "Issuer", "Verifier", and "Verifiable Credential" as defined in [@!I-D.terbu-sd-jwt-vc].
+This specification uses the terms "Holder", "Issuer", "Verifier", and "Verifiable Credential" as defined in [@!I-D.ietf-oauth-sd-jwt-vc].

 # Scope